binarymath/Paradigm-Studies/rEADME.md

 ## Object-oriented programming (OOP) ##
-is a programming paradigm that organizes code into objects, which are instances of classes that encapsulate data (attributes) and behavior (methods).
+Is a programming paradigm that organizes code into objects, which are instances of classes that encapsulate data (attributes) and behavior (methods).
 The main ideas of OOP are:

 ## Encapsulation ##
  This idea refers to the bundling of data (attributes) and behavior (methods) into objects.
 Objects are self-contained units that hide their internal state and expose a well-defined interface for interacting with them.
 This promotes modularity, reusability, and maintainability of code.